 Philips X2 27 Fidelio Noise Cancelling Earphones

-Philips is a veteran consumer electronics outfit that’s gone in and out of favor with the populace but emerged here with high-end noise cancelling earphones that will stand firm against the competition.
+Philips is a veteran consumer electronics outfit that’s gone in and out of favor with the populace but emerged here with high-end noise-canceling earphones that will stand firm against the competition.
 The ability of the system to effectively nullify incoming noise is impressive.
 And when paired with the ultra-high quality sound emanating from the earphones they create one of the most pleasing listening experiences you’re likely to have this side of L’Opera in Paris.

 - Weight13.4 oz